Cynisca of Sparta – First Female Olympic Champion of Ancient Greece – 396 B.C.

 Painting of Cynisca by Sophie de Renneville, Published in From Mme.
 De Renneville, Biographie des femmes illustres de Rome, de la Grèce, et du Bas-Empire (Paris: Chez Parmantier, Libraire, 182

-Ancient Greek Olympic Games
+The Ancient Greek Olympic Games

-The ancient Olympic Games, almost entirely restricted to men, held in honour of Zeus and staged in Ancient Olympia, one of the most visited archeological sites of Greece, from 776 BC-393, began on the day (The day, in ancient Greece, began at sunset, not at midnight, as today) of the mysterious full moon of August and were held every four years.
+The ancient Olympic Games, from 776 BC-393, almost entirely restricted to men, were held in honour of Zeus and staged in Ancient Olympia, one of the most visited archaeological sites of Greece.

 The tradition still holds today, the modern Olympic Games are held in August, it is a matter of luck though, if the opening ceremony falls on the day of the full moon.

-In Greek mythology, Selene, Titan Goddess of the moon, Selene paid nightly visits to her lover, Endymion, in his cave on Mount Latmos, and eventually bore him fifty daughters, who represented the fifty lunar months of the Olympiad, or period of four years, marking the beginning of the Olympic Games.
+In Greek mythology, Selene, Titan Goddess of the moon, paid nightly visits to her lover, Endymion, in his cave on Mount Latmos, and eventually bore him fifty daughters, who represented the fifty lunar months of the Olympiad, or period of four years, marking the beginning of the Olympic Games.

-Women of Sparta
+Unique Women of Ancient Greece

 Spartan women wrestling., fresco, 1835-36.
 Villa Patt, Sedico, North Italy.